t-hamano/flexible-table-block/readme.txt

 **Flexible Styling**

-You can set various styles for each tag of table, cell, and caption indivisually.
+You can set various styles for each tag of table, cell, and caption individually.

 **Advanced UI**